djeada/Linux-Notes/notes/services.md

 <h1>What are services?</h1>
+You can use services, when you want to run a program:
+- In the background.
+- Start automatically when the computer boots up.
+- Run various applications in a specific order after the boot up.
+- Make it globally available within the system.

 <code>Systemd</code> executes different scripts at boot time, those scripts are known as <code>units</code>.
 Units include services, mounts and sockets.
 To display all of them, use:

 ```bash